 Question 8: In the Age of Grace, God became flesh to serve as a sin offering for mankind, redeeming them from sin.
 In the last days God has again become flesh to express the truth and to do His work of judgment in order to thoroughly purify and save man.
 So why does God need to incarnate twice to do the work of saving mankind?
 And what is the true significance of God incarnating twice?

-“When Jesus was doing His work, man’s knowledge of Him was still vague and unclear.
-Man always believed that He was the son of David and proclaimed Him to be a great prophet and the benevolent Lord who redeemed man’s sins.
-Some, based on faith, became healed just by touching the edge of His garment; the blind could see and even the dead could be restored to life.
-However, man could not discover the corrupt satanic disposition deeply rooted within him and neither did man know how to cast it away.
-Man received much grace, such as the peace and happiness of the flesh, the blessing of the entire family upon the faith of one, and the healing of sicknesses, and so on.
-The rest were the good deeds of man and their godly appearance; if man could live based on such, he was considered a good believer.
-Only such believers could enter heaven after death, which means that they were saved.
-But, in their lifetime, they did not understand at all the way of life.
-They merely committed sins, then made confession in a constant cycle without any path toward a changed disposition; such was the condition of man in the Age of Grace.
+“At the time that Jesus was doing His work, man’s knowledge of Him was still vague and unclear.
+Man always believed Him to be the son of David, and proclaimed Him to be a great prophet, the benevolent Lord who redeemed man’s sins.
+Some, on the strength of their faith, were healed just from touching the edge of His garment; the blind could see and even the dead could be restored to life.
+However, man was unable to discover the corrupt satanic disposition deeply rooted within himself, neither did he know how to cast it away.
+Man received much grace, such as the peace and happiness of the flesh, the faith of one member bringing blessing on an entire family, the healing of sickness, and so on.
+The rest were the good deeds of man and his godly appearance; if man could live on the basis of these, he was considered an acceptable believer.
+Only believers of this kind could enter heaven after death, which means that they were saved.
+But, in their lifetime, these people did not understand at all the way of life.
+All they did was to commit sins and then confess their sins in a constant cycle without making any path toward changing their disposition: Such was the condition of man in the Age of Grace.
 Has man received complete salvation?
 No!
-Therefore, after that stage was complete, there is still the work of judgment and chastisement.
-This stage makes man pure through the word so as to give man a path to follow.
-This stage would not be fruitful or meaningful if it continued with the casting out of demons, for the sinful nature of man would not be cast away and man would only stop upon the forgiveness of sins.
+Therefore, after that stage of work was finished, there still remained the work of judgment and chastisement.
+This stage is to make man pure by means of the word and thereby give him a path to follow.
+This stage would not be fruitful or meaningful if it continued with the casting out of demons, for it would fail to extirpate man’s sinful nature, and man would come to a standstill at the forgiveness of his sins.
 Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
-But the corrupt disposition of man still remains within them and man can still sin and resist God; God has not gained mankind.
-That is why in this stage of work God uses the word to reveal the corrupt disposition of man and asks man to practice in accordance with the right path.
-This stage is more meaningful than the previous one and more fruitful as well, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a stage of work more thorough.
-Therefore, the incarnation in the last days has completed the significance of God’s incarnation and completely finished God’s management plan for the salvation of man” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
+But the corrupt disposition of man still remaining within him, man can still sin and resist God, and God has not gained mankind.
+That is why in this stage of work God uses the word to expose the corrupt disposition of man, causing him to practice in accordance with the right path.
+This stage is more meaningful than the previous one, as well as more fruitful, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a much more thorough stage of work.
+Therefore, the incarnation in the last days has completed the significance of God’s incarnation and completely finished God’s plan of management for man’s salvation” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).

 From Almighty God’s words we see that in the Age of Grace God was incarnated the first time merely to do the work of redemption, using the crucifixion as a sin offering to redeem us humans from our sinfulness, to relieve us from the curses and condemnation of the law.
 We had only to confess our sins and repent and our sins would be forgiven.
 We could then enjoy the bountiful grace and truth which God bestowed upon us.
 This is the work of redemption which the Lord Jesus did, and is the true meaning of being saved by faith in the Lord.
 Though the Lord Jesus pardoned us of our sins, we have yet to wrest ourselves from the fetters of sinfulness, for we are still possessed of our sinful nature and satanic disposition.
 Though we have admitted our sins to the Lord and have gained His pardon, we have no knowledge of our sinful nature, and have even less knowledge of our corrupt disposition, a condition much more serious than sinfulness.
 We are only capable of recognizing that sin within ourselves which consists of lawlessness, and that which results in the accusation of our conscience.
 But we fail to recognize the deeper sins, the sin of resistance to God.
 For instance, we have no knowledge of the root of our resistance to God, or how our satanic disposition is made manifest, how the satanic nature came to be, what Satan’s poisons exist within our nature, where man’s satanic philosophy and satanic logic and rules arise from.
 So why is it that we have no knowledge of these satanic things?
 Given that man has been pardoned of his sins by the Lord Jesus, why can’t he wrest himself from the fetters of sinfulness, and why does he even continue to commit the same sins?
 Is he truly purified once he has been pardoned of his sins?
 Is he truly then holy?
 This is a truly practical issue that no one in the Age of Grace seems to understand.
 Though in our belief in the Lord, we are pardoned of our sins, we still unknowingly commit sins, resisting and betraying God.
 We believers all have first-hand knowledge of this.
 For instance, even after putting faith in the Lord, we continue to lie, to be vain, to despise the truth and uphold evil.
 We are still arrogant, treacherous, selfish and greedy; we are helplessly caught up in the corrupt satanic disposition.
 We work tirelessly for the Lord, but we do so in the hopes of being rewarded and entering into the kingdom of heaven.
 When we enjoy the Lord’s grace we are happy and resolute in our faith in the Lord; but as soon as we are faced with disaster, or there is some tragedy in the family, we misunderstand, blame and even deny and betray the Lord.
 As soon as God’s work is not in line with our conceptions and illusions, we act like hypocritical Pharisees, resisting and condemning God.
 Do we have first-hand experience of this?
 What does all this prove?
 This goes to show that though we accepted the Lord Jesus’ salvation and were forgiven our sins, this does not mean that we have thoroughly rid ourselves of sin and are now holy, even less does it mean that we have become of God and have been gained by God.
 So, when the Lord Jesus comes again to do the work of judgment in the last days, many from the religious world come to judge, condemn and blaspheme God, publicly announcing Him as their adversary and nailing Him once again to the cross.
 Could those that publicly condemn and resist God be raptured into the kingdom of heaven just on the basis of their sins being pardoned?
 Could God allow these evil forces that resist God within the kingdom of heaven?
 Would God rapture these antichrists, these haters of truth, into the kingdom of heaven?
 As we can see, though we are pardoned of our sins through our faith in the Lord, we have not fully rid ourselves of sinfulness, rid ourselves of the satanic influences, and have even less so been gained by God and become of God.
 So, if we wish to rid ourselves of sin and become holy, to be fully gained by God, we must be thoroughly purified and saved by the work of God’s second incarnation.
 Is this not the case?